AREAA donates $100,000 to help fire victims

 Stewart ‘Cary’ MacKenzie, 81, lost his home and cherished tools in the Palisades Fire; community support aims to help him rebuild and regain independence

-“The Asian Realtors Association of America Foundation (AREAA) Ventura chapter donated a total of $100,000 to the victims of the Altadena and Palisades fire on October 4 at an event with hundreds attending held at the Fairmont Miramar in Santa Monica,” Malibu’s Wailani O’Herlihy, a long-time member of AREAA, said.
-“The idea to do so started with an AREAA luxury event in Serra Retreat which led to our hearing about Stewart ‘Cary’ MacKenzie losing his home in the Palisades Fire.”
+“The Asian Real Estate Association of America Foundation (AREAA) donated a total of $100,000 to the victims of the Altadena and Palisades fires on Oct.
+4 at an event with hundreds attending held at the Fairmont Miramar in Santa Monica.”
+Malibu’s Wailani O’Herlihy, a long-time member of AREAA, said, adding “The idea to do so started with an AREAA luxury event in Serra Retreat, which led to our hearing about Stewart ‘Cary’s losing his home in the Palisades Fire.”

 (From left) Danielle Goodwin, Karen Zhang, Thao Ly, Tara Rubin, Rhys Morris, Stewart “Carey” MacKenzie, Wailani O’Herlihy, Nancy Obando, Yvonne Yue, Michelle Nguyen, Winnie Davis, and Gwen Tran.
 Photo courtesy of Gwen Tran, President of AREAA Ventura

 O’Herlihy first heard about Cary from his friend, Sonja Randall.
-MacKenzie,, who has been deaf since he was in his teens, is now 81.
-He lived in Pacific Palisades since 1963.
-He was married for 40 years and since his wife died eight years ago, he’s been living on his own.
-He and his wife raised three boys in their Palisades home on Hartzell in the Alphabet streets, according to Randall, who noted that MacKenzie, helped his wife raise her two sons and they had a son together.
+Cary, who has been deaf since he was in his teens, is now 81.
+Cary lived in Pacific Palisades since 1963.
+He was married for forty years, and since his wife died eight years ago, he’s been living on his own.
+He and his wife raised three boys in their Palisades home on Hartzell in the Alphabet streets, according to Randall, who noted that MacKenzie helped his wife raise her two sons and they had a son together.

-Just days after the fire, Randall posted on Facebook, noting that MacKenzie, is not on social media.
-“Cary is responsible, reliable, honest — just a really good all-around guy,” Randall said.
-“He’s a best friend to everyone that knows him.
+Just days after the fire, Randall posted on Facebook, noting that MacKenzie is not on social media.
+“Cary is responsible, reliable, honest — just a really good all-around guy,” she posted.
+“He’s the best friend to everyone who knows him.
 Homeless now from the Palisades Fire — out of all this devastation, he remains that strong, responsible, reliable, and honest man, and he’s facing his future just that way.”

 Previous articleKyle K. Sakuei 1998-2025